backend-development/backend-development-textbook/source/asset_pipeline.md

 <%= javascript_include_tag "application", "data-turbolinks-track" => true %>
 ```

-Will each result in a number of links, here an example from a real project:
+Will each result in a number of links.
+Here an example from a real project:

 ```
 <link rel="stylesheet" href="/asset-files/search-a01b0css?body=1" />